 Hope you’ll give it a try!
 Pour yourself a cup of coffee and enjoy this cinnamon roll coffee creamer that you made all by yourself!
-If you enjoy this creamer, be sure to check out my recipe for Creme Brulee Coffee Creamer.
+If you enjoy this creamer, be sure to check out my recipes for Peppermint Mocha Coffee Creamer and Creme Brulee Coffee Creamer.
 You can find ALL of my recipes in the Recipe Index, located at the top of the page.

 Interested In More Recipes?